morungos/morungos.github.io/_posts/2024-08-03-more-quotes.md

 author: Stuart
 background: '/img/posts/inspirational-quote.jpeg'
 summary: |-
-  A blog post on some of my more recent work on building small language models for inspirational quotes.
-This time, it starts to dig into the form versus content issue, and specifically, on AI's ability to model rhetoric.
-tagline: |-
   Inspirational quotes are a distinctive genre of text, with a strongly rhetorical twist -- that makes them perfect for assessing AI's ability to model the form of texts.
 image: '/img/posts/inspirational-quote.jpeg'